The impact of Culture toward Asian rich tourists habits

 With the massive success of “Crazy Rich Asian” movie and the online premiere of “Ultra Rich Asian Girls”, a Housewives-syle reality show broadcasting the lives of four wealthy Chinese-Canadian women.
 While the reality TV did not reach any records, the show differs in its characters showing off a mix of English and Mandarin.
 By doing that, the show caters its content specifically for a Chinese audience located both in Canada and in China.

 The Chinese have known a big period of migration in direction of Canada.
 More than 100,000 Chinese millionaires have moved to Vancouver especially, making the real estate market harder than it was.
-We still wonder if this was benefic or not for the city of Vancouver.
+We still wonder if this was beneficial or not for the city of Vancouver.

 To get back to the Canadian series produced by Kevin Li, it does not seem to have a great success among the Chinese, but it is definitely a topic of discussion.
-The Chinese would keep watching it as long as it provokes reactions, whether there are postivies or negatives.
+The Chinese would keep watching it as long as it provokes reactions, whether there are positives or negatives.

 Chinese tourists love for luxury goods

 Chinese tourists are taking into account their luxury goods budget as part of their travels.
-As the luxury goods are lower taxed abroad, there is a real opportunity for luxury brands targetting them.
+As luxury goods are lower-taxed abroad, there is a real opportunity for luxury brands targetting them.
 It represents a real opportunity: Chinese travelers have spent during their trip to Canada approximately $486 million in 2018.
 In 2016, they made 29,400 trips in the month of February alone (an increase of 31% from last year).

 Actually, travelers from Mainland China have steadily increased by 366% since 2000, making China one of the top five source countries for incoming tourists!
-Besides, 82% of the Chinese travelers list shopping as a major element in their travel plans, with a particular interest in apparel, accessories, cosmetics, art and cars.
+Besides, 82% of the Chinese travelers list shopping as a major element in their travel plans, with a particular interest in apparel, accessories, cosmetics, art, and cars.

 Chinese are the biggest luxury buyers in the world!

 Chinese are the largest consumers of luxury goods worldwide.
-This comes from the economic boom of China in the last decade, helping the Chinese to get a higher purchasing power, and arousing their interest for luxury goods.
+This comes from the economic boom of China in the last decade, helping the Chinese to get a higher purchasing power, and arousing their interest in luxury goods.
 We can find approximately two-thirds of these luxury products bought by Chinese consumers outside of China.

 Some reasons can explain this trend: first of all the high import taxes.
-Chinese have fewer possibilities to buy these products in a local retail, as the customs duties make the product totally unaffordable.
+Chinese have fewer possibilities to buy these products in local retail, as the customs duties make the product totally unaffordable.
 The fear of getting a counterfeit product is also a reason that can explain this trend, as China is the king in forgeries; this is sometimes difficult to find some genuine products.

 It is also a cultural thing, it brings the Chinese to show off their wealth and get some more prestige.
-Some other reasons can explain why Chinese are going abroad to buy some luxury goods, like the recent crackdown on corruption, etc… All these reasons said, it makes the Chinese tourists a unique opportunity for high-end retailers in markets like Canada.
+Some other reasons can explain why the Chinese are going abroad to buy some luxury goods, like the recent crackdown on corruption, etc… All these reasons said it makes the Chinese tourists a unique opportunity for high-end retailers in markets like Canada.

 How can luxury brands leverage this trend?